c9pr3/dacato/README.md

 This software takes the MIT license as described below:

-Copyright (C) 2016-2017 by Christian Senkowski
+Copyright (C) 2016-2017 by Christian Scharmach

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal